When Cancer or Other Catastrophic Illnesses Strike: Make the Choice to Live

-It is a difficult walk. it is difficult for the one who is suffering.
+It is a difficult walk.
+It is difficult for the one who is suffering.
 It is difficult for the family who stands in the wings hoping to be able to help make some semblance of order out of the devastation and to offer support without smothering.

 Our journey has made us stronger and wiser and caused us to love more effusively and to express it often.
 We don't wait for a special occasion.
 Because for us, every day is a special occasion.

 Writing about this most challenging part of our lives, the trudging up the mountain, to reach the pinnacle, and see what is on the other side, is cathartic for me.
 I can send out my feelings into the universe and somehow it lessens the complexity of it all.